 No, super entitlements cannot be split between spouses, except under the provisions of the Family Law Act 1975.

 Generally super entitlements can only be moved from one person to another by first withdrawing the amount in cash and paying the appropriate lump sum tax liability.

-Once the amount is in cash (e.g. held in a bank account) it may be possible to then make a contribution back into super as a spouse contribution, subject to contribution caps.
+Once the amount is in cash (eg held in a bank account) it may be possible to then make a contribution back into super as a spouse contribution.
 This may have significant tax implications and Super SA recommends that you seek financial and tax advice before undertaking such a strategy.